geoscixyz/eosc350website/content/schedule.rst

 Latest course grades can be downloaded here: `Semester Grades`_.

-Midterm answers can be downloaded here: `Midterm answeres`_.
+Midterm answers can be downloaded here: `Midterm answers`_.

 +-----+---+--+----------------+-----------------------------+-----------------------------------+------------------------------+--------------+------------+